TinaGrigorova/baby_growth/README.md

 ### FIXED BUGS

-* On section - One to two monts - the text paragraph was not alihning well with the picture as property if "width -50%" has been added to the div.
-It has been removed and now is fixed.
+* On section - One to two monts - the text paragraph was not alihning well with the picture as property of "width - 50%" has been added to the div.
+But it has been removed and now is fixed.
+*
 ---
 ## DEPLOYMENT